BeyondAntares/BookSummaries/README.md

 These books are organised by subject area and once finished, a summary will go up.
 To access these, please click the relevant Markdown files (*.md) above.

-## Assertiveness Training

-1. 12 Rules for Life and an Antidote for Chaos - Jordan Peterson

-2. The Asshole Survival Guide - Robert I Sutton

-3. The Subtle art of not giving a Fuck - Mark Manson

 ## Business Best Practices / Strategy / Startups

 1. Good to Great - Jim Collins